lifaon74/observables/README.md

   .activate() // by default an Observer is in a 'deactivated' state, so activate it
 ```

-**INFO:** Most of the methods of Observables and Observers return themself or the first argument passed to it.
+**INFO:** Most of the methods of Observables and Observers return themself, or the first argument passed to it.
-This ensure simple and chainable calls.
+This ensures simple and chainable calls.

 ##### pipeThrough